DM8tyProgrammer/mighty-articles/meet-jshell.md

 $3 ==> Mon Aug 28 10:21:21 EST 2017
 ```

-A statement should not end with `;`, but if you are clubbing multiple statements in a single line, then it is mandatory to insert ; in between them (at least).
+A statement should not end with `;`, but if you are clubbing multiple statements in a single line, then it is mandatory to insert `;` in between them (at least).

 ### Variables

+JShell assigns each expression a name starting with `$` and followed by a number only if you have not assigned the name for it.

+e.g. `new Date()` is assigned `$3`. (check above section)

 ```java
 jshell> int y = 1;double z = 2.0